snowdriftcoop/snowdrift/SETUP_DEBIAN.md

 Now you can play with Snowdrift locally.
 To log into the site, use the built-in system with
 user: `admin` pass: `admin`

+Ctrl+C will stop the server.

+## Workflow

+To work on the site from now on,
+Go to the snowdrift directory and run `yesod devel`.
+That can be left running and will automatically rebuild and rerun the site whenever it detects file changes.

+To quit yesod devel, hit ENTER a few times.

+In rare cases, you may need to touch certain files or run `cabal install -fdev` if a yesod devel fails to recognize a change.

+## More resources

+See [BEGINNERS.md](BEGINNERS.md) for general info about contributing and learning about the tools we use, and see [GUIDE.md](GUIDE.md) for more technical details.